sap-tutorials/sap-build-process-automation/tutorials/spa-create-excel-automation/spa-create-excel-automation.md

     > You add a new Excel sheet to your workbook and copy this filtered data onto that, just for demonstration purpose.

-15. Subsequently add a **Hide column** activity to hide a specific column in the result.
+15. Subsequently add a **Hide columns** activity to hide a specific column in the result.

     <!-- border -->![Add Hide Column](25-AddHideColumns.png)